Ellen Pompeo’s Husband Avoids Watching ‘Grey’s Anatomy’

 — Us Weekly (@usweekly) February 22, 2019

-Although it’s certainly not easy to know his wife star in love scenes with another man, Ivery has nothing bad to say about Gianniotti personally.
+Although it’s certainly not easy to know his wife participates in love scenes with another man, Ivery has nothing bad to say about Gianniotti, personally.
 However, he chooses not to watch these steamy scenes for obvious reasons.

 “There was a time back in the day that I watched it a lot, but then I didn’t know if she had a lover.
 I would say I’m not jealous; I’m really confident, but it’s awkward.
 She’s acting but now she’s got this new lover, which I know him.
 He’s a great guy.
 I actually like him.
 And to be honest, I haven’t watched those scenes because I feel like it can be awkward.”

 Ivery has a busy career himself, recently changing directions after 25 years in the music production industry.
 He recently started his own clothing line, an Italian sportswear brand called Sergio Tacchini.
 Pompeo is very proud of her husband’s recent success and hopes others find inspiration from it to pursue their own dreams in life.

 “It’s amazing!
 So for anybody who feels they’re stuck, you can change your career at any age,” she said.

-When Pompeo isn’t starring in Greys Anatomy, she and her family enjoy a fairly normal life.
+When Pompeo isn’t starring in Grey’s Anatomy, she and her family enjoy a fairly normal life.
 They enjoy taking their young children to local sports games and going on dinner dates as a couple.
 They say that constant and unwavering support for one another is what has made their marriage so successful.